 Deciding which type of SQL Server configuration to deploy can be a challenging process.
+That said, the time might be right for Microsoft SQL on the Azure Cloud.
 The addition of Windows Azure creates an additional possibility to consider versus an in-house configuration.
 Microsoft offers a cloud option for SQL Server as part of the Windows Azure product.
 The two general options are the “SQL Database” service or “SQL Server in Windows Azure Virtual Machines” (referenced as SQL-AzVM in this document).
 There are two other options offered called “Blob Storage” and “Table Storage” which are out-of-scope for this blog post.

 For simplicity, consider SQL Database as the basic cloud SQL Server option with some unsupported features fully managed by Microsoft (Platform as a Service, PaaS) from a physical perspective (servers and storage).
 And consider SQL-AzVM as the more robust option containing a fully featured SQL Server product running on the Windows Azure VM platform which requires you to fulfill administration and management work.
 SQL-AzVM can also be added to your own domain to extend your infrastructure.